 The preparation of financial statements requires the Company to make judgments, estimates, and assumptions that affect the application of accounting policies, the reported amounts of assets, liabilities, and expenses, as well as the Company's ability to continue as a going concern.
 The estimates and assumptions made are continually evaluated and have been based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 Such estimates and assumptions are inherently uncertain, and actual results could differ materially from these estimates and assumptions.
 Revisions to estimates are recognized in the period in which the estimate is revised and may impact future periods.
 Furthermore, the full extent to which the novel coronavirus (COVID-19) pandemic will directly or indirectly impact the Company's estimates or results of operations will depend on future developments that are uncertain at this time.
 As events continue to evolve and additional COVID-19 information becomes available, the Company's estimates may change materially in future periods.
 Revisions to estimates are recognized in the period in which the estimate is revised and may impact future periods.
-A summary of the Company's significant accounting policies and estimates under IFRS is found in Note 3 - Summary of Significant Accounting Policies of the Company's audited consolidated financial statements for the years ended October 31, 2019, and 2018.
+A summary of the Company's significant accounting policies and estimates under IFRS is found in Note 3 - Summary of Significant Accounting Policies of the Company's audited consolidated financial statements for the years ended October 31, 2020, and 2019 and any changes thereto are noted in the Company's unaudited interim condensed consolidated financial statements for the six months ended April 30, 2021 and 2020.